Uniformizing complex ODEs and applications: Theorem C and Halphen vector fields

 \begin{proof}[Proof of Theorem~C] The fact that the singularity produced by a vector field of special type having no dicritical singularity at infinity cannot be realized in a K\"ahler manifold follows from the combination of Lemma~\ref{Guillotlattice1.1} with Brunella's theorem as used in the proof of Lemma~\ref{Cstar1.1}.
 In fact, if there were a K\"ahler manifold equipped with a holomorphic vector field $X$ exhibiting this type of singularity at a point $p$, the blow-up of $X$ at $p$ would endow the exceptional divisor with a foliation whose leaves are hyperbolic Riemann surfaces.
-Since the remaining leaves associated to the orbits of $X$ must be parabolic (being globally defined $X$ is automatically complete), a contradiction results.
+Since the remaining leaves associated to the orbits of $X$ must be parabolic, because $X$ is complete as a globally defined vector field on a compact manifold, a contradiction follows.

 The same argument applies to the case of (hyperbolic) Halphen vector fields since these vector fields are known to have leaves that are isomorphic to the unit disc, cf. \cite{guillotIHES} or the discussion carried out below.